rscohn2/syclreference/source/programming-model/execution-model.rst

 extension.

 The device execution model specifies how computation is accomplished on the accelerator.
-Compute ranging from small one-dimensional data to large multidimensional data sets are allocated across a hierarchy of `ND-ranges <glossary.html>`__,
+Compute ranging from small one-dimensional data to large multidimensional data sets are allocated across a hierarchy of :term:`ND-range`, :term:`Work-group`, :term:`Sub-group`, and :term:`Work-item`, which are all specified when the work is submitted to the command queue.
-`work-groups <glossary.html>`__,
-`sub-groups <glossary.html>`__
-(Intel extension), and
-`work-items <glossary.html>`__,
-which are all specified when the work is submitted to the command queue.
 It is important to note that the actual kernel code represents the work that is executed for one work-item.
-The code outside of the kernel controls just how much parallelism is executed; the amount and distribution of the work is controlled by specification of the sizes of the ND-range and work-group.
+The code outside of the kernel controls just how much parallelism is executed;
+the amount and distribution of the work is controlled by specification of the sizes of the ND-range and work-group.

 The following figure depicts the relationship between an ND-range,